 In 2014, Dr Mark Duffett spoke at Studying Music: A Conference in Honour of Simon Frith in Edinburgh.
 With Professor Claude Chastagner, he co-organized A Conference on Rock Music and Love at the University of Montpellier in France.
 The following year, he published another edited volume, Fan Identities and Practices: Dedicated to Music (Routledge).

 Dr Duffett co-organized another international symposium at Chester in April 2015, this time on popular music fandom and the public sphere.
 He was invited to Moscow in 2016 to speak at Challenges of Participatory Culture, an international conference held at HSE.
 In the spring of 2017, he was an invited speaker at the Locating Imagination conference at Erasmus University in Rotterdam.
-He is currently organizing New Perspectives on Elvis, a summer 2017 international conference at the University of Memphis, and completing a new book called Counting Down Elvis: His 100 Finest Songs.
+That summer he staged an international conference at the University of Memphis with the help of Dr Amanda Nell-Edgar called New Perspectives on Elvis.
+In 2018, he released the crossover book, Counting Down Elvis: His 100 Finest Songs.